apache/druid/docs/tutorials/tutorial-batch-hadoop.md

 The startup script `bootstrap.sh`:
 * creates the necessary directories
-* preloads an inputfile to HDFS
+* loads an input file to HDFS
 * places the hadoop configuration into the shared volume as `hadoop-conf.tgz`

 ## Configure Druid to use Hadoop